hayleyross/jira-example-dashboard-item/README.md

 ### Plugin declaration

 All the components of the plugin are declared in `src/main/resources/atlassian-plugin.xml`.
-This is an ugly but necessary list of every single thing your plugin contains and depends on.
+This is a list of every single thing your plugin contains and depends on.

 It's all focused around the dashboard item which is declared as follows:
 ```xml